 Naming conventions and keyword search are adopted in line with standards in the social science research infrastructures.
 The GGP works closely with other research infrastructures to develop and apply such standards through projects such as SERISS (www.seriss.eu) and SSHOC (https://sshopencloud.eu/).
 The GGP uses a two level versioning approach (x.y) by which an increase in the first level (x) indicates a major change to the data which researchers should not ignore.
 This renders all prior versions as redundant and no longer suitable for future research.
 An increase in the second level (y) indicates to researchers that there have been non-critical amendments and updates to the data and that they should subsequently examine the versioning documentation to assess whether they need to use the newer version of the data.

-Once a new version of the data has been processed and is ready for use, the data is stored at DANS (https://dans.knaw.nl/en), a trusted repository.
+Once a new version of the data has been processed and is ready for use, the data is stored at DANS (https://dans.knaw.nl/en), a trusted repository – but the access to the data is provided via the GGP website.
 DANS holds a data seal of approval, utilise DDI metadata standards and generate DOI’s for data submissions.
 The are no costs for archiving at DANS.
 The data will be findable as DANS has extensive search functions and are part of CESSDA.
 Access to the data is provided via the GGP website (www.ggp-i.org) with applications processed and managed by the UNECE.
 The UNECE provides this service as a contribution to the GGP, of which it was a founder member.

 Data containing direct personal identifiers is not included.
 In the questionnaire individuals are asked to name friends and relatives to help assess relationships and interconnections.
 These identifiers will however be deleted before release and replaced by numeric coding.
 The data is made available in STATA and SPSS formats and an online codebook is available via the GGP website using NESSTAR software.
 This online codebook contains all the information needed for analysis including all metadata.